 When dealing with debt you need to be completely honest with yourself, avoiding the issue will only make things worse in the future.
-The best thing you can do to start is figure out if you can deal with your debt problem on your own or if you need to ask for help.
+The best thing you can do to start by figuring out if you can deal with your debt problem on your own or if you need to ask for help.